UniversalDependencies/docs/_fi-overview/extra.md

 punct(nälkäinen-5, .-6)
 ~~~

-Therefore, in conjunction with participal modifiers, copular verbs are
+Therefore, in conjunction with participial modifiers, copular verbs are
 analyzed similarly to regular verbs, in order to avoid non-tree
 structures.